andrewLittle/flightTodoMVC/README.md

 flightTodoMVC
 =============

-A todo app base on TodoMVC project using Twitter's Flight framework
+A todo app based on TodoMVC project using Twitter's Flight framework